facebookarchive/swift/swift-codec/README.md

-# Overview
+# Swift Codec

-Swift is an easy to use, annotation-based Java library for creating Thrift serializable types and services.
+Swift Codec is a simple library specifying how Java objects are convered to and from Thrift.
+This library is simmilar to JaxRS (XML) and Jackson (JSON), but for Thirft.
+Swift codec supports field, method, costructor, and builder injection.

 # Structs